Fishtail Palm foliage

 Features & Attributes

-Fishtail Palm's attractive fan-shaped bipinnately compound leaves remain green in color throughout the year.
-The flowers are not ornamentally significant.
+Fishtail Palm's attractive fan-shaped bipinnately compound leaves remain green in color throughout the year on a plant with the bulk of the canopy held atop a towering trunk or stem.

 This is a multi-stemmed evergreen houseplant with a towering form with a high canopy of foliage concentrated at the top of the plant.
 Its relatively coarse texture stands it apart from other indoor plants with finer foliage.
 This plant should not require much pruning, except when necessary to keep it looking its best.